yuki0iq/statusline/README.md

 ```
 statusline
     Display simple message "how to use".
 Useless, but may be used to check if statusline is in path
-statusline --env
+statusline env
     Print commands for `.bashrc`
-statusline --run [return_code:N/A [jobs_count:0 [elapsed_time:N/A]]]
+statusline run [--return-code <return-code>] --jobs-count <jobs-count> [--elapsed-time <elapsed-time>] [--control-fd <control-fd>] [--mode <mode>]
     Print statusline as PS1 prompt.
-Is not meant to be invoked directly, however---
+Is not meant to be invoked directly, however--
-    Expects third fd to exist, will kill itself when something passed to it
+    Expects control-fd to exist, will kill itself when something passed to it
-statusline --colorize <str>
+statusline colorize --what <str>
     Colorize <str> like hostname and username.
 Can be used to choose hostname which has the color
     you want
 ```